Curriculum and Pedagogy

 Each student is required to purchase the assigned texts for the Catechetical Institute.
 The following are required for all four modules: Catechism of the Catholic Church, the Companion to the Catechism, and a Bible, preferably the Revised Standard Version Catholic Edition or the New American Bible.
 As the Catechism of the Catholic Church will be the major textbook for this class, it is imperative that students have the (green) Second Edition.

 Each instructor has submitted a list of books that he/she has determined would compliment the study lessons.
 This Recommended Reading List, while not required reading, will enhance the learning experience of the student and serve as core books in the building of a personal library.

-All books, both text and recommended reading, will be available for purchase onsite through the Archbishop Flynn Catechetical Institute, with proceeds going to support the Catechetical Institute and a scholarship program.
+All books, both text and recommended reading, will be available for purchase onsite through the Catechetical Institute, with proceeds going to support the institute and a scholarship program.